-In 2017 our delegate Leor Lovinger from ISALA, Israel, has contributed significantly to scientific Report prepared by the EU Funded project EKLIPSE and the Expert Working Group on Nature-based Solutions to promote climate resilience in urban areas.
+In 2017 our delegate Leor Lovinger from ISALA, Israel, has contributed to scientific Report prepared by the EU Funded project EKLIPSE and the Expert Working Group on Nature-based Solutions to promote climate resilience in urban areas.
 The Report “An impact evaluation framework to support planning and evaluation of nature-based solutions projects” is focused on three objectives:

 1) To develop an impact evaluation framework with a list of criteria for assessing the performance of NBS in dealing with challenges related to climate resilience in urban areas;